Mounting Expenses: How Much Does It Cost to Mount a TV?

 How Much Does It Cost to Mount a TV?

-How Much Does It Cost to Mount a TV?

-Typically, the price to have your TV mounted and installed by a professional falls within the $230-to-$500 range, according to HowMuch.net.
+Typically, the price to have your TV mounted and installed by a professional falls within the $158 to $360 (CAD 221 to CAD 481) range, according to Bob Vila.
 The actual price varies depending on a few scenarios, such as materials, labor and how complicated the installation process is.
 The process changes based on the type of mount, the place you want to mount it and the overall size and weight of the TV.
 If you have plaster walls or a very tight space, expect to pay more.

 The price also changes if you’re going to do it yourself.
-Standard costs of installation for DIY are the cost of the mounting hardware.
+The only cost of installation if you do it yourself is the cost of the mounting hardware.
 When hiring a professional, you’ll be paying for both the materials and labor.

 Cost of TV Mounts